Key Takeaways

 Compare your finalists using the same three lenses

-Evaluate your remaining providers across all three dimensions, not just your primary priority.
+Evaluate your remaining providers across all three dimensions, not only your primary priority.
 A provider that excels in one area but falls short elsewhere creates problems down the line.

 • Customer experience: Evaluate certificate turnaround times, claims responsiveness, and ease of policy changes.
 A Salisbury poultry processor or Bowie plumbing contractor should test the online portal and confirm support is available during their operating hours.